Fort Worth Bad Faith Insurance Lawyer

 When you work with the Stephens Law Firm, PLLC, you won’t need to worry about calling your insurance company and trying to get to the bottom of their decision to deny or delay your claim.
 Attorney Jason Stephens will be more than happy to do so on your behalf.

 If your bad faith insurance case cannot be resolved by discussing and negotiating the matter with your insurer, you will almost certainly need to take your pursuit of compensation to court.
 There, a judge and jury will analyze the details of your situation and decide whether or not you should be awarded any money.
 If they rule in your favor, they will also determine how much compensation you ought to receive.

-At the Stephens Law Firm, PLLC, we have been representing clients in courtrooms throughout Texas for years.
-As such, we understand how to argue a case in a clear and concise manner.
-When you hire us, we will work diligently to ensure that you receive a fair hearing in court.
+Attorney Jason Stephens has been representing clients in courtrooms throughout Texas for over 22 years.
+As such, he understands how to argue a case in a clear and concise manner.
+When you hire him, he will work diligently to ensure that you receive a fair hearing in court.

 Do you believe that your insurance company acted in bad faith when they denied your claim?
-Then please do not hesitate to reach out to the personal injury attorneys here at the Stephens Law Firm, PLLC, in Fort Worth.
-We are ready, willing, and able to help you fight for the compensation you deserve.
+Then please do not hesitate to reach out to a personal injury attorney like Jason Stephens.
+The Stephens Law Firm, PLLC, in Fort Worth is ready, willing, and able to help you fight for the compensation you deserve.